OSRAM Concentra Agilo Clamp Lamp – T40, 42 701

-Other versions: The OSRAM Concentra Agilo lamp exists in black or white, all with an orange switch.
-The table lamp model T40, 42 601 received the iF Design Award for product in 1977.
+Other versions: The OSRAM Concentra Agilo clamp lamp exists in black or white, all with an orange switch.
+The table lamp model T40, 42 601 received the iF Design Award in 1977.
 You can find it over here on Vintageinfo.
 Several models exists.
 Also a wall lamp was produced.

 Magnetic lights were not a new product of the OSRAM company.
 The OSRAM Minispot was introduced in 1972.
 It was a design by OSRAM design, the internal design team of the company.
 Also, in 1982 Dieter Witte designed a magnetic lamp for OSRAM.
 You can find these lights over here on Vintageinfo: OSRAM Minispot.

 Schlagheck Schultes Design GmbH was founded by Norbert Schlagheck (1925 -2002) and Herbert H. Schultes (born 1938).
 In 1967 the two architects started their cooperation.